Getting Started

 use alloy::{

-primitives::{Address, utils::format_ether},
+primitives::{address, utils::format_ether},

 };

-use futures::StreamExt;
+use futures_util::StreamExt;

 #[tokio::main]